Is It Hard to Drive a Truck

-One of the biggest challenges associated with commercial truck driving is the lack of visibility.
+One of the hard challenges associated with commercial truck driving is the lack of visibility.
 While a standard car almost feels like an extension of your body, a heavy-duty 18-wheeler is an entirely different experience.
 You need to manage all of your turns and moves solely with your mirrors, as you can’t look behind an 18-wheel truck.
 Some larger trucks barely fit on smaller roads, so you need to develop special mirror skills around intersections and access points.

 Commercial vehicles also have a vastly different transmission than regular cars, with 10 to 18 gears commonplace.
 The sheer number of gears changes the nature of the driving experience, and the gears are often synchronized for an additional challenge.
-Not only do you need to know how to double clutch, you also need to know how to recover from a missed gear to keep you vehicle moving.
-While this all becomes second-nature after a while, there will be a few hiccups and headaches along the way.
+Not only do you need to know how to double clutch, you also need to know how to recover from a missed gear to keep your vehicle moving.
+While this all becomes second nature after a while, there will be a few hiccups and headaches along the way.